PythonPlumber/zly/README.md

 # Short URL Website

 This is a simple web application that allows you to create short URLs.
 It's built using Python and MongoDB.

+Example Site :-  <a href="https://zly.us.to">zly.us.to</a>

 ## About